Crime And Law

 Courtroom fight FILE PHOTO: Family members of a murder victim allegedly attacked the man accused of killing her. (heliopix - stock.adobe.com)

-DECATUR, GA — A Decatur man is facing decades behind bars after pleading guilty to charges in three separate cases.
+DECATUR, GA — A Decatur man will spend more than a decade behind bars after pleading guilty to charges in three separate cases.

-The Dekalb County District Attorney’s Office says Dieu Doomjay will be serving 30 years behind bars for his role in the November 2021 theft of a Ford Explorer that had an infant asleep in the back.
+Under the plea agreement, a DeKalb County judge sentenced Dieu Doumdje to 30 years in prison, with at least 15 years to serve behind bars, without the possibility of parole, for his involvement in the November 2021 theft of a Ford Explorer with an infant asleep in the back.

 The child’s parents were unloading groceries when the SUV was stolen, officials said.